sccreeper/goputer/README.md

 - Custom assembly language and compiler.
 - Custom runtime.
 - Standalone executables.
+- Frontends to show VM output.

 #### Working on

-- Frontend that shows output from VM backend.
+- A WASM based frontend to run in a web browser.

 #### In the future

-- WASM based frontend.
 - High level language.
 - IDE for easy development.